scottbrumley/opendxl-cookbook/cert_setup.md

 ```

 ## ePO Broker List Export
-Copy the Broker List Into dxlclient.config
+Edit the Broker List in dxlclient.config with this information.
 ```
 1. Navigate to Server Settings and select the DXL Certificates setting on the left navigation bar.
 2. Click the Edit button in the lower right corner (as shown in the image above)